edoltl/Gait-Analysis-From-EMG-Signals/README.md

 threeSubjects.mat and how many steps did they take inside their given time. <br />
 It was selected a Sample Rate of 512 Hz for each EMG Signal. <br />
 ## Structure of threeSubjects.mat: <br />
-threeSubjects.mat contains three matrix with many rows and 2 columns, respectively for: <br />
+threeSubjects.mat contains three matrices with many rows and 2 columns, respectively for: <br />
 • Gastrocnemius muscle signal variations during said activites <br />
 • Tibial muscle signal variations during said activities <br />
 ## THRESHOLD.mat & FILTERED.mat: <br />
-Are matrixes that contain respectively: <br />
+Are matrices that contain respectively: <br />
 • Computed thresholds for v1 code <br />
 • Computed emg_rms for each of the subjects (1 4 5) (from the filtered emgs) <br />